 As noted in an article by Dog Aware: “Advantage Multi, which combines imidacloprid for flea control with moxidectin for heartworm prevention, was found to cause no side effects when applied topically to affected dogs even at 5 times the recommended dose, but ingesting less than half the recommended topical dose caused extreme toxicity leading to coma in four of five dogs.”

-If you choose to use Advantage Multi, great care should be taken to only apply the liquid between your dog’s neck and shoulder blades, where it cannot be reached.
+If you choose to use Advantage Multi, great care should be taken to only apply the liquid between your dog’s neck and shoulder blades, where it cannot be reached by licking.
 Children should be kept away from the dog for 2 hours until the liquid has had time to dry, and be sure to wash your hands after application.
 If you have more than one dog and they engage in mutual grooming, you should probably pick a different parasite preventive.

 Trifexis is perhaps the most well-known (and frequently promoted and peddled at veterinary clinics) of this combo category.
 It is easily administered since it is a flavored chewable, and it takes care of heartworms and fleas.
 On the down side, it does not cover any ticks.
 If you’re someone who lives in a tick-prone area or likes to take your dogs on woodland rambles (like me), this is a letdown.